 8. Unjust Enrichment.
 States cannot deny compensation to a victim based on the victim's familial relationship to the offender or because the victim shares a residence with the offender.
 States must adopt a rule or other written policy to avoid unjust enrichment of the offender, but it cannot have the effect of denying compensation to a substantial percentage of victims of violence perpetrated by family members or others with whom the victim shares a residence.
 In developing a rule, or other written policy, states are encouraged to consider the following:

 a.
 The legal responsibilities of the offender to the victim under the laws of the state and collateral resources available from the offenders to the victim.
-For example, legal responsibilities of the offender may include court-ordered restitution or family support under the domestic, marital property or child support laws of the state.
+For example, legal responsibilities of the offender may Start Printed Page 27163include court-ordered restitution or family support under the domestic, marital property or child support laws of the state.
 Collateral resources may include insurance or pension benefits available to the offender to cover the costs incurred by the victim as a result of the crime.
 Victims of family violence must not be penalized when collateral sources of payment are not viable.
 Examples of such situations include when the offender refuses to, or cannot, pay restitution or other civil judgments within a reasonable period of time or when the offender impedes direct or third party (i.e., insurance) payments.

 b.
 Payments to victims of family violence that only minimally or inconsequentially benefit offenders.
 These payments are not considered unjust enrichment.
 For example, denial of medical or dental expenses solely because the offender has legal responsibility for the charges, but is unwilling or unable to pay them, could result in the victim not receiving treatment.
 When indicated, the state has the option of seeking reimbursement from the offender.

 c.
 Consultation with social services and other concerned government entities, and with private organizations that support and advocate on behalf of victims of violence perpetrated by family members.